campbe13/docker-ecq2020/js-mf/Makefile.md

 clean:  stop prune
 stoprun: stop run
 ```
-### target for testing stop & remove running container
+### target to use while testing, stop & remove running container
 ```
 stop: ## stop and remove the container
 	docker stop $(RUN_NAME) ; docker rm $(RUN_NAME) ; docker ps
 ```
-### target to use at the end of testing usee to clean up the intermediary images
+### target to use at the end of testing, to clean up the intermediary images
 ```
 prune:  # clean up unused containers
 	docker system prune -f